reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 - ASGD Weight-Dropped == AWD
 - ASGD = Asynchronous Stochastic Gradient Descent
 - so, what's the difference between a single layer of a single linear model vs a 3-layer recurrent neural network?
+- `1:00:15` Everything!
+You know, they're very different levels of capability.
+You will see when you try using a pre-trained language model vs a word2vec layer, you'll get very, very different results, for the vast majority of tasks
+- Rachel:  what if the numpy array does not fit in memory?
+Is it possible to write a PyTorch data loader directly from a large csv file?
+- JH: It almost certainly won't come up, so I won't spend time on it.
+These things are tiny, they're just ints, think about how many ints you would need to run out of memory.
+It's not going to happen.
+They don't have to fit in GPU memory, just in your memory.
+- So, I've actually done another Wikipedia model, which I called Giga Wiki
 -